Just Don't Give a Fuck

 "Just Don't Give a Fuck" (known as "I Just Don't Give A", "Just Don't Give" or "Just Don't Give a F***" in the clean version) is the debut single by American rapper Eminem.
-The original version was produced by Denaun Porter and appears as the only single on his only EP, the Slim Shady EP.
-A remix by the Bass Brothers appears on his major-label debut album, The Slim Shady LP.
+The song was produced by Denaun Porter and appears as the only single on his only EP, the Slim Shady EP.
+A remix by the Bass Brothers appears on his second studio album, The Slim Shady LP.
 According to the book Angry Blonde, this was Eminem's first song as his alter ego "Slim Shady".
 "Just Don't Give a Fuck" ultimately became Eminem's first charting single, in November 1998, as it appeared on the Hot R&B/Hip-Hop Songs, Hot Rap Songs, and Bubbling Under Hot 100 charts.

 Eminem recorded a sequel to the song entitled "Still Don't Give a Fuck", which also appears on The Slim Shady LP.